apache/yunikorn-site/community/get_invovled.md

 -->

-Apache YuniKorn (Incubating) community is quite diverse, we have engineers from Alibaba, Apple, Cloudera, Linkedin, Microsoft, Nvidia, Tencent, Uber, etc. (sorted by alphabet).
-The community deeply believes in the importance of this diversity and the value of "the Apache Way".
+Apache YuniKorn (Incubating) community is quite diverse, we have engineers from Alibaba, Apple, Cloudera, Linkedin, Microsoft, Nvidia, Tencent, Uber, etc. (sorted by alphabetical order).
+The community deeply believes in the importance of this diversity and the value of "The Apache Way".
 We welcome any form of contributions, code, documentation or suggestions!
 :smiley: Don't wait, join us now!

+## How to join YuniKorn Community

+Please join us through one of the following channels:

+### Contribute through github
+- Basic steps of contributing to project is explained here - [How to contribute](how_to_contribute.md)

-## Communication Channels
+### Communication Channels

 - Mailing lists:
   - for people wanting to contribute to or discuss the project development: [dev@yunikorn.apache.org](mailto:dev@yunikorn.apache.org)